 Eric Xing: I hope everyone can focus on topics that are more relevant to actual applications and scenarios.
 For example, let’s downplay the assumptions about data or quality requirements for the data first and see whether the algorithm and model can still work well.
 Algorithms should have strong adaptability or versatility.

-Xiaojie Wang, Professor at Peking University
+Xiaojie Wang, Professor at Beijing University of Posts and Telecommunications

 How to determine the dimension of wording based on different data and tasks?
 Determining the structural parameters of a network according to specific tasks is valuable.